cwrc/cwrc_leaf_build/README.md

 #BAGGER_DEFAULT_PER_BAG_REGISTER_BAGS_WITH_ISLANDORA=false
 ```

+The contents of an archival package are detailed in <https://github.com/cwrc/islandora_bagger>.
+The `./src/Plugin` directory describes the plugins.
+The default list is defined by BAGGER_PLUGIN_LIST <https://github.com/cwrc/isle-bagger/blob/main/Dockerfile#L53>.

+See the [Islandora Bagger Plugins section](https://github.com/cwrc/islandora_bagger/tree/jefferya/v2.1.0?tab=readme-ov-file#plugins) for more details, a summary follows:

+* "AddBasicTags"
+* "AddFileFromTemplate"
+* "AddMedia": Drupal media associations
+* "AddMediaJson": media metadata
+* "AddMediaJsonld": media metadata
+* "AddNodeCsv": ?_format=csv output (no translation; no paragraph or taxonomy relationship content)
+* "AddNodeJson": ?_format=json output (no translation; no paragraph or taxonomy relationship content)
+* "AddNodeJsonld": ?_format=jsonld output (no translation; no paragraph or taxonomy relationship content)
+* "AddNodeJsonTranslation": translation (no paragraph or taxonomy relationship content)
+* "AddNodeJsonViaJsonApi": Output from the Drupal JSON:API core module includes translation, paragraph and taxonomy relationship content
+* "AddGroupJson": Drupal Group module output

-## Update
+## Update LEAF

+### Via GitHub Action

+See [.github/workflows/manual_leaf_update.yml](.github/workflows/manual_leaf_update.yml) for the GitHub Action details.
+The main component calls [./docker/drupal/scripts/manual_leaf_update_helper.sh](./docker/drupal/scripts/manual_leaf_update_helper.sh) to automate the update process.
+The steps:

+* Updates the LEAF version to the highest version number tag in [LEAF-Base](https://gitlab.com/calincs/cwrc/leaf/leaf-base-i8)
+* Updates the Drupal compser.json/lock & adds the CWRC specific modules
+* Updates the core.extension.yml & adds the CWRC specific modules
-Note: 2025-02-18 - [./docker/drupal/scripts/manual_leaf_update_helper.sh](./docker/drupal/scripts/manual_leaf_update_helper.sh) is a second attempt at automating the update process described below.
-See [.github/workflows/manual_leaf_update.yml](.github/workflows/manual_leaf_update.yml) for a GitHub Action that creates a GitHub Pull Request -- also, see the GitHub action details for how to run the script locally and the necessary installed modules.
-At the moment there is minimal error handling so check the resulting Pull Request for:
+* Creates a GitHub Pull Request

+The GitHub action details how to run the script locally and the necessary installed modules.
+At the moment there is minimal error handling so check the resulting GitHub Pull Request for the following:

-* docker-bake-leaf-version-override.json: contains the correct LEAF version
+* [docker-bake-leaf-version-override.json](./docker-bake-leaf-version-override.json): contains the correct LEAF version
-* core.extension.yml contains the CWRC customizations (islandora_bagger, getjwtonlogin, etc as defined in `docker/drupal/scripts/core.extension_cwrc_customizations_template.yml`)
+* [core.extension.yml](./docker/drupal/rootfs/var/www/drupal/config/sync/core.extension.yml) contains the CWRC customizations (islandora_bagger, getjwtonlogin, etc. as defined in `docker/drupal/scripts/core.extension_cwrc_customizations_template.yml`)
-* composer.json and composer.lock contain the CWRC customizations (islandora_bagger, getjwtonlogin, etc)
+* [composer.json and composer.lock](./docker/drupal/rootfs/var/www/drupal/) contain the CWRC customizations (islandora_bagger, getjwtonlogin, etc.)

+Merger the PR when ready.
+Then create a new tag  which will build and add the continer image to the GitHub package registry.

+### Previous manual process (obsolete)

 Note: 2024-12-13 - [./docker/drupal/scripts/auto.sh](./docker/drupal/scripts/auto.sh) is a first attempt at automating the update process described below.

-* update repository versions
+* Update repository versions
   * Update `docker-bake.hcl` variable `LEAF_VERSION` with the container tag from <https://gitlab.com/calincs/cwrc/leaf/leaf-base-i8>
 * Check if local files have changed in <https://gitlab.com/calincs/cwrc/leaf/leaf-base-i8> since that last local update
   * check `docker/drupal/rootfs` (the known files as of August 2024 are included in the following bullet points)
 * `core.extension.yml` merge changes
   * example using `sdiff` in interactive mode with `l` and `r` signifying how to manually merge the local CWRC customizations with the leaf-base changes
-    * ToDo: investigate using `yq` to automatically update the yaml like the json later in this process
+    * To Do: investigate using `yq` to automatically update the YAML like the JSON later in this process
   * If not done then expect Drupal errors regarding missing modules

   ``` bash